 We’re not looking for answers.
 We’re looking for logic.

-“The Story of a New Brain” by Ava Kofman
+“The Story of a New Brain” by Ava Kofman (full piece)

 A new generation of brain scanners promise to upgrade your mind’s operating system and optimize your neural circuits.
 Results may vary.